 Going from truck to truck to truck means a lot of time without rest, usually twice a day with a schedule that most often includes two practice sessions on Friday and qualifying and race on Saturday and Sunday.
-And the trucks aren't the same – Beat may have to apply very different driving techniques as he moves from Pro 4 to Pro Lite to Pro 2 (top to bottom, LEFT).
+And the trucks aren’t the same Beat may have to apply very different driving techniques as he moves from Pro 4 to Pro Lite to Pro 2 (ABOVE and BELOW).

 “That’s the biggest challenge to overcome, the difference in the trucks and how they work, how they react and how they drive,” he explains.
 “Each truck has a different style, and trying to go back and forth is very hard, because you’ve got to slow yourself down for a second and think about what you’re doing.”

 There’s no doubt that Beat is getting a lot of seat time, but it begs the question of whether he’s spreading himself a bit thin.
 Last year he finished second in the Pro Lite points with one win and three other podium finishes.
 In 2013, with 14 races run, he’s 16th in the Pro Lite points and his only podium of the season so far is a third in Pro 4.